mbucchia/OpenXR-Toolkit/troubleshooting.md

 If applicable, you may include screenshots (see [Other features](other-features)).

 Thank you for taking the time to report issue and help us improve the software!

+## Checking if you are CPU or GPU limited

+**Perform the test below with any form of motion reprojection or asynchronous space warp (ASW) disabled and any frame limiting/throttling feature disabled (eg: in your driver or NVIDIA control panel).**

+Use the _Detailed_ overlay (see [Overlay](overlay)) to inspect your application CPU and GPU times (respectively **app CPU** and **app GPU**).

+When the value of **app GPU** is greater than the value of **app CPU**, you are limited by your GPU, and you may use features such as [Upscaling](upscaling) of [Fixed Foveated Rendering](ffr) to relieve your GPU.
+If you are not GPU limited, then these features will not help to gain performnce.
+Instead, you may alter other settings of your application, such as details settings, and increase them until you become GPU limited, and can enable the performance-enhancing features previously mentioned.